-Long-short Equity Hedge Funds
+Long-Short Equity Hedge Funds

 Amount includes investments in hedge funds that invest, long or short, in equities.
 Equity value and growth hedge funds purchase stocks perceived to be undervalued and sell stocks perceived to be overvalued.
-None of the investments in this category can be redeemed currently because the investments include certain initial period lock-up restrictions.
-The restriction period for 100% of these investments subject to lock-up restrictions ranged from two to three years at June 30, 2013.
+At June 30, 2015, none of the investments in this category are subject to initial period lock-up restrictions.